Piyawanno/Xerial/document/tutorial/README.md

 structure of **Person**.
 Moreover, Xerial will check the existence of table and create table only by necessary.
 Hence, after implementation, you can directly run the code on target environment and database structure will be set.
+Note that the primary key with `id INTEGER PRIMARY KEY AUTOINCREMENT` is automatically added to the structure.
-However, the modification of table structure is a sophisticated topic and will be described in [Data Structure Modification]().
+However, the modification of table structure is a sophisticated topic and will be described in [Data Structure Modification](StructureModification.md).
 Firstly, for early stage of software development, you could drop a table and rerun the code to get a modified structure in database.
 For production stage or development stage with existing test data,